yiheng-wang-nv/hil-serl/docs/unitree_sdk2_minimal.md

    env.close()
    ```

-3. Watch the console output of the server and verify that joints remain
+5. Watch the server console output and the simulator:
-   responsive.
-Add small non-zero values to `action` to confirm motion if the
+   - If DDS is flowing, `/getstate` will return live joint data.
-   hardware is connected.
+   - Try small non-zero entries in `action` to check that the simulated arm responds.

 ## Troubleshooting